r0busta/CarND-Behavioral-Cloning/README.md

 # Credits

-Thanks Udacity for providing
+* The project uses the CNN model proposed by NVIDIA in https://devblogs.nvidia.com/parallelforall/deep-learning-self-driving-cars/

-* Autonomous car simulator
+* Thanks Udacity for providing self-driving car simulator